The IES Blog

 SAP Business One offers the standard interface with access to a variety of features for all users.
 Interestingly, Microsoft Dynamics allows immediate customization in workflows, dashboards, and task lists, offering 20 templates and views to select.
 This personalization is a refreshing standard feature across the Dynamics suite of products.

-SAP does offer out-of-the-box workflow solutions that Dynamics does not.
-The only drawback is you will have to adjust your internal processes to SAP’s processes.
+SAP does offer out-of-the-box workflow solutions that Dynamics does not, with the rather minor drawback that you will have to adjust your internal processes to SAP’s processes.
 But SAP lacks the ability to flex with a business that comes with the Microsoft product.
 Dynamics was designed with this flexibility in mind, so it can grow with your business, no matter what industry you’re in.

 General benefits of Microsoft Dynamics vs. SAP Business One to consider include: